Helping millions of people navigate the world of technology.

-The new and improved File Explorer in Windows 11 makes it simple to format a hard drive on your PC.
-The following steps will work for both an internal and external drive.
+The File Explorer in Windows 11 makes it simple to format a hard drive on your PC.
+The following steps will work for both internal and external drives.

 Step 2: Navigate to This PC.
 Under Devices and drives, right-click on your drive, and select Format.

-Step 3: In the Format window that opens, select your preferred File System.
+Step 3: In the Format window that opens, select your preferred file system.
 Select NTFS if you intend to use the drive solely on a Windows computer.
-If you want to use the drive on Windows and Mac, select exFAT instead.
+If you want to use the drive on Windows or Mac, select exFAT instead.

-Step 4: Enter a name for your drive in the Volume label text box and tick the Quick Format checkbox.
+Step 4: In the Volume label text box, enter a name for your drive and check the Quick Format box.
 Then, click the Start button.

-When you select Quick Format, Windows skips checking your drive for errors to expedite the process.
-However, if you’re planning to retire the storage drive, you should uncheck the Quick Format checkbox to make your data irrecoverable.
+Note: When you select Quick Format, Windows skips checking your drive for errors to expedite the process.
+However, if you’re planning to retire the storage drive, uncheck the Quick Format box to make your data irrecoverable.

 Windows 11’s Settings app has a dedicated Storage section to let you manage and format the drives connected to your PC.
-Here’s how you can access it.
+Here’s how to access it.

-Step 1: Press the Windows key + I to launch the Settings app.
-In the System tab, click on Storage.
+Step 1: Press the Windows key + I to launch the Settings app and head to System > Storage.

 Step 2: Click on Advanced storage settings to expand it.
 Then, select Disk & volumes.

-Step 3: Click on the Properties button next to the drive you wish to format.
+Step 3: Click the Properties button next to the drive you wish to format.

 Step 4: Click on Format.

-Step 5: In the Format Volume window, enter a name for your drive and select a File System.
+Step 5: In the Format Volume window, name your drive and select a File System.
 Then, click on Format.

 Step 1: Press the Windows key + R to open the Run dialog box.
 Type diskmgmt.msc in the Open field and press Enter.

-Step 2: You’ll see all the drives in the bottom half of the window.
+Step 2: All the drives are in the bottom half of the window.
 Right-click on your drive and select Format.

-Typically, Command Prompt is used to process batch files, perform advanced administrative tasks, and repair corrupt system files.
-However, you can also use it to instruct Windows to format a drive for you.
+Typically, the Command Prompt is used to process batch files, perform advanced administrative tasks, and repair corrupt system files.
+However, you can also use it to format a drive.

-Step 1: Click the Search icon on the Taskbar, type in command prompt, and select Run as administrator.
+Step 1: Click the search icon on the taskbar, type command prompt, and select Run as administrator.

 diskpart